AAP127/ECE196_team10/milestones_progress.md

 #### Week 7
-- We created our device algorithm to mark a spot as detected.
+- We created our <strong>device algorithm</strong> to mark a spot as detected.
 At a high level, it cosists of using an average of detections over the last second to smooth out any extraneous values the sensor may pick up.
-- We created an example python pipeline to read sensor values and display changes in parking data.
+- We created an <u>example python pipeline</u> to read sensor values and display changes in parking data.
 Now that we have gotten the device's reported data into a language via serial, we are ready to attempt to expand to wireless communication.

 <img src="source/milestones_updates/algorithm_example.JPG" alt="Image of algorithm operation" width="50%" height="auto">